Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 ### Being authenticated

-Once we gain authenticated access to the OpenProject application, the error, informing the client of a missing `Authorization` header will disappear.
+Once we gain authenticated access to the ProyeksiApp application, the error, informing the client of a missing `Authorization` header will disappear.
 But the collection of work packages returned might still not contain the work packages the client is looking for.
 This might be, because the user in whose name the client accesses the application is lacking permissions.
 We need to ensure that the user also has the necessary authorization.

 ## Authorization

-As the client accesses OpenProject on behalf of a user, that user needs to have authorization to do the desired actions.
+As the client accesses ProyeksiApp on behalf of a user, that user needs to have authorization to do the desired actions.
 So while the user might be authenticated, she/he might lack the necessary permissions to do anything.

-In OpenProject, permissions are mostly granted by creating a connection between a user, a project and a role in the form of a membership.
+In ProyeksiApp, permissions are mostly granted by creating a connection between a user, a project and a role in the form of a membership.
 So for every project the user is supposed to have access, a role needs to be assigned to him/her.

 This can be done in the members administration of each project: